 In addition, the topic of "frustration tolerance children" is individual.
 Some children acquire this ability earlier, others later.
 As a parent, you should lovingly support your child in this developmental process in an age-appropriate manner.

 Frustration tolerance is essential for harmonious interaction.
 It is therefore important that your child has learned to tolerate a minimum amount of frustration by the time he or she starts school.
 Otherwise, problems in the social sphere can quickly arise.
-The following five steps can help you promote your child's frustration tolerance.
+The following five steps can help you increase your child's frustration tolerance.
+Promote child.

 The first step will be to identify the Patience of your child.
 He or she must learn that goals are not achieved on their own, but that you have to do something to achieve them: For example, before food is on the table, mom and dad have to shop and cook first.
 Before they can play, they have to tidy up their room.